 5. Drivers should be especially alert for pedestrians in the downtown area.
 Do not remove barricades as they are there for a purpose.

-1. It is normally very hot at the Picnic so make sure you and your children are well hydrated with plenty of water at all times.
-Don’t forget to use sunscreen if you are out in the heat in the afternoon and early evening.
+1. It is normally very hot at the picnic so make sure you and your children are well hydrated with plenty of water at all times.
+Don’t forget to use sunscreen if you are out in the heat of the afternoon and early evening.

 4. Obey all ride safety instructions and always use the required ride safety devices.